 There are several crowdfunding platforms operating, both Norwegian and international, such as Kickstarter, Monner, Spleis, GoFundMe, Indiegogo, Folkeinvest, Startskudd by DNB and more.

-If you are interested in learning more about Crowdfunding, Business News Daily has written an article about What is Crowdfunding.
+If you are interested in learning more about Crowdfunding, GoFounder has written a guide for Crowdfunding and Business News Daily has written an article about What is Crowdfunding.

 Venture capital (risikokapital)